The survey offers a cross-national attitude map for topics where parameterizations are expected to diverge.

 The Pew Research Center's Global Attitudes survey covers 25 countries across six continents.
 For each country, nationally representative samples were asked whether five specific behaviors are morally acceptable, morally unacceptable, or not a moral issue.
 This is not a Reddit thread.
 It is rigorous social science with stratified sampling and known methodology.

 What makes this dataset uniquely valuable for MHF is the topic selection.
-These five issues are exactly where the Christian and secular parameterizations diverge most dramatically.
-A system that cannot distinguish Sweden's moral landscape from Pakistan's on these topics has no business calling itself a moral reasoning framework.
+These five issues are where the Christian and secular parameterizations are expected to diverge most dramatically.
+A system that cannot distinguish Sweden's moral landscape from Pakistan's on these topics has not yet shown robust cultural parameterization.

 These are not random moral topics.
 Each one sits at the intersection of specific Haidt moral foundations.
 Authority and Sanctity dominate the conservative-religious position; Care and Liberty dominate the progressive-secular one.
-MHF predicts this structure -- Pew confirms it empirically.
+MHF predicts this structure; Pew offers empirical data for checking it.

 The deepest divide.
 Christian parameterization weights Sanctity (body as temple, imago Dei) and Authority (divine command).
 Secular weights Care (for the mother) and Liberty (bodily autonomy).